telerik/ajax-docs/controls/editor/accessibility-and-internationalization/localization/global-resource-files.md

 ![](images/editor-localization.png)

->note It is mandatory to set the ReservedResource string in the Name column of the RadEditor.Tools._&lt;Language&gt;_.resx file.
+>tip It is mandatory to set the ReservedResource string in the Name column of the RadEditor.Tools._&lt;Language&gt;_.resx file.
 Without this string the resource files will not be recognized.

 After renaming the files, localize the strings in the **Value** column of your new **resx** files.
 Then set the **Language** property of RadEditor to the name of the `<localization>` string in the **RadEditor.Tools._&lt;Language&gt;_.resx** file: